vardakism/getcleandata/CodeBook.md

 **The sets**
 * `X_train.txt`: 7352 observations of the 561 features, for 21 of the 30 volunteers in the training set.
-* `subject_train.txt`: A vector of 7352 integers, illustrating the ID of the volunteer related to each of the observations in `X_train.txt`.
+* `subject_train.txt`: A vector of 7352 integers, illustrating volunteer's ID related to each  observation in `X_train.txt`.
-* `y_train.txt`: A vector of 7352 integers, denoting the ID of the activity related to each of the observations in `X_train.txt`.
+* `y_train.txt`: A vector of 7352 integers, denoting the ID of the activity related to each observation in `X_train.txt`.
 * `X_test.txt`: 2947 observations of the 561 variables, for 9 of the 30 volunteers in the test set.
-* `subject_test.txt`: A vector of 2947 integers, illustrating the ID of the volunteer related to each of the observations in `X_test.txt`.
+* `subject_test.txt`: A vector of 2947 integers, illustrating volunteer's ID  related to each observation in `X_test.txt`.
-* `y_test.txt`: A vector of 2947 integers, denoting the ID of the activity related to each of the observations in `X_test.txt`.
+* `y_test.txt`: A vector of 2947 integers, denoting the ID of the activity related to each observations in `X_test.txt`.

 More information about the files is available in `README.txt` from the [zipfile](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 More information about the features is available in `features_info.txt`.